Provide water for wildlife; here are some good ways

 Old metal pan used as a birdbath, with nine Starlings standing around the rim.

-Any “ole thang” can be a birdbath, and this one’s even heated!
+Any “ole thang” can be a birdbath; this one’s even heated!
 Birds aren’t particular as long as it holds fresh water.
-(Jon K. / Flickr; cc by-nc-nd 2.0)
+(Jon K. / Flickr; CC BY-NC-ND 2.0)

 Birdbaths are common in summer, but few people consider providing one in winter.
 Yet, a heated birdbath kept filled through the freezing temperatures of winter may be the only ready source of liquid water in your entire neighborhood.
-Heated ones maintain a temperature just above freezing, costing only pennies a day to use.
-If you had to make a choice, the winter birdbath would probably do more good than a summer one.
-(Note: Never add anti-freeze, it’s poisonous.)
+Heated ones maintain a temperature just above freezing, costing only pennies a day.
+If you had to choose, the winter birdbath would probably be more essential than a summer one.
+(Note: Never add anti-freeze; it’s poisonous.)

 • Place it where you can watch the activity.